ccpintoiu/data-journey/.journey/tutorial.neos.md

 We have to make sure your GCP project is prepared:

-Clone the github repo we'll be using in this walkthrough.
+Clone the github repo we'll be using in this walkthrough:

 ```bash
 git clone https://github.com/NucleusEngineering/data-journey
 cd data-journey/Data-Simulator
 ```
-We will be using Terraform to provision infrastructure, resources, setup network, Service Account and Permissions.
+We will be using Terraform to provision infrastructure and resources, setup Network, Service Account and Permissions.
 In addition, we will extracts a sample dataset from a public BigQuery table, build and deploy a sample app and create a Pub/Sub topic.

 Want to know what exactly the Terraform configuration file does?